aaronbloomfield/pdr/tutorials/01-intro-unix/vb-image-details.md

 **Increasing the disk size**

-The hard drive is set at 16 Gb, and only XXX is used by the operating system.
+The hard drive size was set at 16 Gb, and about 8.7 Gb is available; the rest is used by the operating system (and the swap partition).
 If you need more space than this, you will have to expand the hard drive.
-Be careful -- it is easy to accidentally erase the entire hard drive.
+Be careful -- it is easy to accidentally erase the entire hard drive while doing this!

 - The process has two steps: increase the VirtualBox disk image itself, then increase the partition of the guest OS.
 - To increase the VirtualBox disk image, power it down, and then run the following command.
 The size listed is the size in Mb, so 20480 Mb is 20 Gb.
 The command is: `VBoxManage modifyhd <imagefile> --resize 20480`